bitnami/charts/bitnami/kiam/README.md

 ### Prometheus metrics

-This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
+This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `server` and `agent` sections) to `true`.
 This will expose Kiam native Prometheus endpoint in the service.
 It will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements